madhanmohans/madhanmohans/chess-rating/readme.md

     - ctrl(command) + x to save,
     - 'Y' to confirm,
     - Enter to exit.
+---
 ### NOTES:
 - Inspiration: [sciencepal](https://github.com/sciencepal/sciencepal) 👐
-- Feel free to ask questions in issues section, if you get stuck. 😉
+- Create issues to improve the workflow 🤘